bradymiller/bradymiller.github.io/todo/index.md

 1. Add next meeting discussion (propose ways to keep track of OpenEMR users and stay connected with them;
 this is to understand their functionality requirements, update them on security vulnerability etc.).
 Discuss registration project on forums and placemark it on the active projects page.
 1. Weno proposal due diligence.
-1. Bring in all board members as members(still a couple members left to do: T,L,S) to allow bringing in new board members.
+1. Bring in all board members as members(still a couple members left to do: L,S) to allow bringing in new board members.
 1. Revocation (turned in by Treasurer; awaiting reply).
 1. Taxes (2015 turned in by Treasurer, although likely not needed until revocation complete).
 1. Confirm registered agent and USPS address change.